How smartphones and tablets affect children’s brains?

 A youngster may struggle with social interaction if he or she spends too much time in front of a screen and not engaging with other people.
 This means they could miss out on crucial information sent via nonverbal signals including a person’s facial expressions, tone of speech, and eye contact.
 There may be long-term consequences for socialization and interpersonal connections.

 3. Disturbed sleep

 A child’s education, cognition, feelings, habits, and general mental wellness all depend on the quality and quantity of sleep they get.
 Most digital displays give out a blue hue.
-Your child’s brain may mistake the blue light from the screen for daylight, keeping him or her awake long after you’ve shut off the device.
-Your child’s internal body clock may become unbalanced from prolonged exposure to blue light.
+Prolonged exposure to this blue light can disrupt your child’s internal body clock, potentially leading to smartphone addiction.
+The child’s brain may mistake the blue light from the screen for daylight, keeping them awake long after the device has been shut off.

 4. Issues with eyesight